VOTE BY MAIL

 What if I Forgot to Sign My Ballot or my Signature Doesn’t Match?

-If you returned your vote-by-mail ballot and your supervisor of elections informed you that your forgot to sign your ballot or that the signature did not match your signature on file, your ballot will not count unless you complete and return the Vote-My-Mail Ballot Cure Affidavit (this form is also available in Spanish).
+If you returned your vote-by-mail ballot and your supervisor of elections informed you that your forgot to sign your ballot or that the signature did not match your signature on file, your ballot will not count unless you complete and return the Vote-My-Mail Ballot Cure Affidavit (this form is in English and Spanish).
 This affidavit must be returned along with a copy of the required ID no later than 5 pm on the 2nd day after the election.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.

 Can I Pick Up A Vote-By-Mail Ballot in Person?